OpenBAS-Platform/openbas/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you very much for your pull request to the OpenEx project!
+Thank you very much for your pull request to the OpenBAS project!
 We as a community driven project depend on support and contributions like this!

 Thus already a BIG THANK YOU upfront to you for choosing to help with your PR.